openebs/openebs/k8s/upgrades/README.md

       - name:  upgrade
         args:
         - "jiva-volume"

+        # --from-version is the current version of the volume
         - "--from-version=1.0.0"

+        # --to-version is the version desired upgrade version
         - "--to-version=1.2.0"

         #VERIFY that you have provided the correct cStor PV Name
         - "--pv-name=pvc-713e3bb6-afd2-11e9-8e79-42010a800065"
         #Following are optional parameters